-The Tomko Dental Associates team works hard to ensure our patients always feel welcome and comfortable from the moment they arrive at our Allentown, PA dental office, but we know that for some patients, our kind, caring team and warm environment are still not enough to relieve dental anxiety.
+The Tomko Dental Associates team works hard to ensure our patients always feel welcome and comfortable from the moment they arrive at our Allentown, PA dental office.
+However, we know that for some patients, our caring team and warm environment are still not enough to relieve dental anxiety.
 For anxious patients, those with sensitive teeth, gums, and gag reflexes, and those in need of multiple procedures, our sedation dentist may recommend some level of relaxation.
-In keeping with the state of Pennsylvania regulations, Dr. Lorri Tomko is able to offer nitrous oxide and oral conscious sedation, and she partners with anesthesiologists to provide more advanced forms of relaxation dentistry in our office.
-Contact our team to find out more or schedule an appointment today.
+In keeping with the state of Pennsylvania regulations, Dr. Lorri Tomko offers mild sedation with nitrous oxide.